Qeole/Enlight/README.md

   3. get the source of the add-on;
   4. overwrite add-on file `data/highlightjs/highlight.min.js` with file `highlight.pack.js` from the archive you obtained;
   5. uncomment lines relative to added languages in `data/panel.html`;
-  6. repack the add-on (with command `cfx xpi` from add-on SDK) and install add-on in Firefox.
+  6. repack the add-on (with command `jpm xpi` from add-on SDK) and install add-on in Firefox.

 ## License